srm-ecology/srm-ecology-website/README.md

 # SRM-Ecology website

-Status: DRAFT
+Status: DRAFT and not for dissemination

 This is the code for creating the website for the srm-ecology working group.
-The draft is currently hosted on https://srm-ecology.netlify.com
+The draft is currently hosted on https://www.climateinterventionbiology.org/

 ## Content and contributing